• Skip to secondary menu

 Box Pleats

 To make box pleats, you will have to fold the piece of fabric repeatedly back on itself which will form a series of pleats.
-Box pleats are knife pleats with the folds in the opposite direction.
+Box pleats are knife pleats with folds in the opposite direction.

 This style of pleats rose to popularity in the 1940s when designers were experimenting with women’s fashion to bring styles that are more playful and exaggerated.
 Since the box pleats give a fuller and voluptuous look, in today’s time, it is the style of pleats rarely opted for in clothing.